 Your safety and the safety of our staff is our number one priority.
 All operatives and contractors will wear facemasks when in your home and in communal areas.
 This is to keep both you and them safe as they go about their work.
 To maintain social distancing measures while they are in your home, they may ask you stay in a different room while work is carried out.

 We will call you before we attend your home to check that no one in the property is self-isolating.
 If anyone is self-isolating, we'll arrange another appointment to carry out your repair.

 I am self-isolating, can I still have repairs carried out?

-If you are self-isolating because you have symptoms of Covid-19 or because you have been contacted through the track and trace programme, we cannot carry out repairs on your property.
-If you are due a repair and you are self-isolating, please let us know so we can rebook your appointment.
+If you are self-isolating because you have symptoms of Covid-19 or because you have been contacted through the track and trace programme, we cannot carry out repairs at your property.
+If you are due a repair and are self-isolating, please let us know so we can rebook your appointment.